PaddlePaddle/Paddle/doc/demo/image_classification/image_classification.md

 - The script `plotcurve.py` requires the python module of `matplotlib`, so if it fails, maybe you need to install `matplotlib`.

-After training finishes, the training and testing error curve will be saved to `plot.png` using `plotcurve.py` script.
+After training finishes, the training and testing error curves will be saved to `plot.png` using `plotcurve.py` script.
 An example of the plot is shown below:

 <center>![Training and testing curves.](./plot.png)</center>